ongbt/ETL/README.md

       ...
 ```
 #### Parameters:
 - mapping: dict - The dictionary specifying the column names as keys and the sort orders (True for ascending, False for descending) as values.
+You can sort mulitple columns.
   - column: column to sort
   - ascending: sort ascending for this column?
 #### Example: